simonrelet/react-behave/packages/react-libraries/README-template.md

 ## Using environments variables

 Some whitelisted environments variables can be used in the code of the library.
-They will be replaced and statically evaluated at compile time.
+They will be replaced and statically evaluated at compile time, execpt for `process.env.NODE_END` in the CommonJS and ES modules bundles.
+This allows the applications using the library to handle it.

 Be sure to use the leading `process.env.` or it will not work.

 Available variables: